Genital leiomyoma: Nipple-areolar leiomyomas

-41-year-old-male
+41-year-old male

-A 41-year-old-male presented with a yellow nodule in the upper left areola.
+A 41-year-old male presented with a yellow nodule in the upper left areola.
 He reported mild pain and itching, but denied other symptoms.
-Sebaceous glands, epidermal hyperplasia, and tumor nests were among the numerous findings that lead to preceded a diagnosis of diagnosis of areolar leiomyoma with sebaceous hyperplasia.
+Sebaceous glands, epidermal hyperplasia, and tumor nests were among the numerous findings that preceded a diagnosis of diagnosis of areolar leiomyoma with sebaceous hyperplasia.
 Characteristics of the leiomyoma included positive for estrogen and progesterone receptors and high expression of epidermal growth factor, insulin-like growth factor 1, and fibroblast growth factor-2.
-It is suspected that these growth factors led to the growth of the leiomyoma through an autocrine process..
+It is suspected that these growth factors led to the growth of the leiomyoma through an autocrine process.
 The patient declined resection and the region has remained stable since.

-67-year-old-female
+67-year-old female

-A 67-year-old-female presented with a growing mass on the left breast areolar region.
+A 67-year-old female presented with a growing mass on the left breast areolar region.
 The patient had been taking methotrexate to treat her rheumatoid arthritis.
-Magnetic resonance imaging revealed led to a conclusion that the tumor arose from the areola.
-A biopsy led to a diagnosis of diffuse large, non GC B-cell lymphoma that was suspected to be associated with methotrexate.
+Magnetic resonance imaging led to a conclusion that the tumor arose from the areola.
+A biopsy led to a diagnosis of diffuse large, non-GC B-cell lymphoma that was suspected to be associated with methotrexate.
 The tumor reduced in size following the withdrawal of methotrexate.
 Three months later, another tumor developed in the areolar region of the opposite breast.

-35-year-old-female
+35-year-old female

-A 35-year-old-female presented with a painful lump in the right nipple.
-The patient reported the lump occurred after a breastfeeding injury 3 years prior to coming into the outpatient center.
+A 35-year-old female presented with a painful lump in the right nipple.
+The patient reported the lump occurred after a breastfeeding injury three years prior to coming into the outpatient center.
 The tumor has been growing ever since.
 A biopsy was performed to confirm the leiomyoma in the nipple.

-Uterine Leiomyomas
+Uterine leiomyomas

-48-year-old-female
+48-year-old female

 A 48-year-old-female presented with several uterine fibroids that were asymptomatic.
-The tumor was removed vaginally which revealed to be a vaginal leiomyoma.
+The tumor was removed vaginally and was revealed to be a vaginal leiomyoma.
 Vaginal leiomyomas are rare and removal by vaginal route is the preferred treatment option.

 Scrotal leiomyomas

-39-year-old-male
+39-year-old male

-A 39-year-old-male presented with a dull aching pain in the right scrotum.
+A 39-year-old male presented with a dull aching pain in the right scrotum.
 The patient had a history of his right scrotum slowly growing for the past year.
 There were no other symptoms of urinary tract infections (UTIs), cough, fever, weight loss, or night sweats.
 Further examination and an ultrasound scan found a firm mass in the right scrotum with a size of 6 cm x 4 cm that was inseparable from the testis.
 The patient underwent a right radical orchiectomy, or a surgical operation to remove the one or more testicles, since malignancy of the tumor could not be determined.
 The patient recovered and was discharged home after the operation.

-71-year-old-male
+71-year-old male

-A 71-year-old-male presented with a large and heavy left scrotum that has been growing for 10 years.
+A 71-year-old male presented with a large and heavy left scrotum that has been growing for 10 years.
 Further examination confirmed a firm tumor in the left scrotum that was attached to the testis.
 The tumor was measured to be 11 cm in diameter.
 The patient underwent orchidectomy, or surgical removal of the testicle.